Anatomy and Function of Marine Vertebrates

 One semester of college-level biology or equivalent.

-Internship prerequisite: This course is recommended experience for the Marine Mammal Internship.
+Internship opportunity: This course is recommended experience for SML's Marine Mammal Internship.

 Check out this article (and video) about mummichog locomotion conducted by Dr. Stacy Farina and Noah Bressman (SML '11, '13, Cornell '16).
 Noah began this project as a student in Anatomy & Function of Marine Vertebrates, and it turned into an undergraduate thesis and a published scientific paper.